Skip to main content

 Wild Florida Airboats and Gator Park

-Step into the Florida Everglades at Wild Florida Airboats and Gator Park, located outside Orlando, where visitors can explore the Florida wilderness and its resident animals.
-Spend the day spotting alligators, white-tailed deer, sloths, and tropical birds and take an adventurous airboat ride at this popular family attraction.
+Step into the Florida Everglades without having to make the big trip at Wild Florida Adventure Park, located right outside of Orlando.
+Here, visitors can explore the Florida wilderness, its resident animals, and exotic critters.
+Spend the day spotting alligators, giraffes, sloths, capybaras, and more during a drive-through safari—and don’t leave before going on an adventurous airboat ride at this popular family attraction.

 Wild Florida offers a variety of options to visitors who want to explore this wilderness refuge.
 You can choose an easy walk on raised walkways through the zoo-like environment as you observe exotic animals from Africa, Australia, and South America, in addition to animals native to Florida, in animal habitats.
 Or you can opt for an airboat tour that gives you an up-close view of these animals as you careen through the swamp ecosystem.